johngage/critical-infrastructure/content/course/example/_index.md

 ## Program overview

-The demand for skilled data science practitioners is rapidly growing.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
+The demand for skilled data science practitioners is rapidly growing beyond data analysis to direct interaction with physical infrastructure.

 ## Courses in this program